 Cyber security has quickly become a pressing concern and need among all businesses, the need to protect sensitive data and what your business deems valuable.
 We must know what we own, we canʻt protect what we donʻt even know we own.
 This comes in the form of anything that is used to consume or store data, this will help identify threats that can disrupt your business.
 Other questions you should ask yourself...

-Implementing a comprehensive security program in your computing environment is not an option, it is a necessity!
-The definition of information is security is "measures adopted to prevent the unauthorized use, misuse, modification, or denial of use of knowledge, facts, data, or capabilities."
-The problem is most companies in today's environment never started a comprehensive security program from the inception of their business, and now donʻt know where to start in creating one.
+Implementing a comprehensive mature security program in your computing environment is not an option, it is a necessity!
+The definition of information security is "Measures adopted to prevent the unauthorized use, misuse, modification, or denial of use of knowledge, facts, data, or capabilities."
+The problem is most business owners never started a comprehensive security program from the inception of their business, and now donʻt know where to start in creating one.

 Copyright 2021.
 Technical Encounters LLC.
 All rights reserved.